-I really hope you like it and that you review whatever you want, all critics are welcome since I don't think I'm really good at writing so I won't get mad if you help me to improve, just try to be nice :'D
+I really hope you like it and that you review whatever you want, criticism is welcome, just try to be nice :'D

 The names will be: